 Soak in the vibrant atmosphere of Chinatown

-One of the most vibrant areas of the capital city of Malaysia is certainly Chinatown – a place that can’t be missed on your list of things to do in Kuala Lumpur.
+One of the most vibrant areas of the capital city of Malaysia is certainly Chinatown – a place that can’t be missed on your list of things to see in KL.

 Always filled with people, market stalls and street food, Chinatown is a fun location to discover.